Jaggernaut555/midi-mixer-twitch/README.md

 # Setting up this plugin

-You can open up these steps in a web browser [on the github repo](https://github.com/Jaggernaut555/midi-mixer-twitch/blob/main/README.md#setting-up-this-plugin)

 1. Log in to the [Twitch developers dashboard](https://dev.twitch.tv/)
 2. Click on `Your Console` in the top right
 3. Click `Register Your Application`.
 Enter `Midi Mixer Plugin` as the name, though it can be anything